Don’t have much time, but need a good resume ASAP? Here’s a master list of the best resume tips out there, plus a bonus to make your life easier.

 Pro Tip: Don’t start right off by writing a construction project coordinator resume profile.
 Save that for last so you’ll have plenty of material in your bullet points to pick from.

-3. Create a Winning Project Coordinator Job Description for Your Resume
+3. Create a Winning Project Coordinator Resume Job Description

 Here’s where you prove yourself.